Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Methodology

 \subsection{Self-Attention Layer}

 Self-attention learning is a commonly used technique in machine translation \cite{shaw2018self} and image interpretation \cite{xu2021self}.
-Inspired by the work in \cite{vaswani2017attention}, we propose to use the self-attention layer to further strengthen the inner information interaction among different tokens in the input text-image embedding feature $X$.
-Formally, let $W_Q \in \mathbb{R}^{d_{emb}\times d_{emb}}$ and $W_K \in \mathbb{R}^{d_{emb}\times d_{emb}}$ denote the query and key transformation matrices, respectively.
+Inspired by the work in \cite{vaswani2017attention}, we propose to use the self-attention layer to further strengthen the inner information interaction among different tokens in the input text-image embedding feature $X$, as shown in Fig.~\ref{fig:sa_layer}.
+Formally, let $\{W_Q, W_K, W_V\} \in \mathbb{R}^{d_{emb}\times d_{emb}}$ denote the query, key, and value transformation matrices, respectively.
 Then, the output feature $Z\in \mathbb{R}^{(n+m)\times d_{emb}}$ can thereby be formulated as:

 where the first term (i.e., $softmax\left(\beta X W_{Q}W_{K}^TX^T\right)$) measures the impact of each position on all other positions in the text-image embedding.